RachelSa/regenerating-dinosaurs/README.md

 7. You'll be redirected to the scheduler dashboard, where you can edit or remove the task, or create a new task.

 See [Heroku documentation](https://devcenter.heroku.com/articles/scheduler) for more information about Heroku Scheduler.

+### Reference of Terms

+**Dynos**: containers used to run web processes and perform jobs for apps deployed through Heroku

+**Git**: a version control system used widely in software development

+**Github**: a web hosted version control system that uses Git

+**Heroku**: a cloud-based web-hosting service used to manage web application deployments

+**Heroku Scheduler**: a free Heroku add-on used to handle basic task scheduling

+**PostgreSQL**: an object-relational database system

+**Rake task**: an action that is executed in a ruby code block, and is stored in a rake file

+**Ruby on Rails**: a web application framework that has a model-view-controller structure

 ## Questions:
  - What do you like about their existing documentation?